ltrgoddard/thesis/temp.markdown

 > like a dog no longer interested in the night’s orgy.
 Donald’s famous
 > locust gesture came upon him again, cracking his joints, which exuded
 > darkness as the carriages cocked up and uttered that portentous
-> wailing.[^386]
+> wailing.[^387]

-Perhaps the most obvious points of comparison here are the twin sexual metaphors, both expressed through reference to animals: where Upward’s carriages are ‘viciously copulating bulls’, Oliver’s engine is a sexually sated dog.
+\noindent Perhaps the most obvious points of comparison here are the twin sexual metaphors, both expressed through reference to animals: where Upward’s carriages are ‘viciously copulating bulls’, Oliver’s engine is a sexually sated dog.
 Two writers recounting similar events might be expected to hit upon similar metaphors, yet Oliver and Upward also deploy identical terminology: both, for instance, describe how the carriages ‘telescoped’ on impact.

-The frequency of rail accidents in Britain over the course of the 20th century means that any claim of direct literary influence will have to vie with that of the real world.[^387] Nevertheless, there is a broader similarity between Upward’s early work and *The Harmless Building*, which—when combined with the 1969 publication date of *The Railway Accident and Other Stories*—makes a direct connection more likely.
+The frequency of rail accidents in Britain over the course of the 20th century means that any claim of direct literary influence will have to vie with that of the real world.[^388] Nevertheless, there is a broader similarity between Upward’s early work and *The Harmless Building*, which—when combined with the 1969 publication date of *The Railway Accident and Other Stories*—makes a direct connection more likely.
 On